TheRebeLiasOne/anti-khanmigo/README.md

 6. Click "Apply Changes".
 7. You're done!
 It should show up in the "Custom" section on the filters page.

-### AdBlock Plus
-1. Click on the extension and click the cogwheel in the popout.
-2. On the left of the page, choose "Advanced".
-3. Scroll down and click "Add Filter List by URL".
-4. Paste the link: https://raw.githubusercontent.com/TheRebeLiasOne/anti-khanmigo/refs/heads/main/anti-khanmigo-filter.txt, then choose "Add a Filter List".
-6. You're done!
-It should be in the list alongside the default filters.
+**To update:** Should update automatically.
+If you ever wish to check, navigate to the filters page and find the filter in your list then click the clock icon.
+(If there's a loading icon, it's already in the process of updating).

 ### AdGuard
-A nice, FOSS alternative to uBlock Origin that still works on Chrome.
-Seemingly more customizable than uBO Lite.
 1. Open AdGuard.
 From the extension popout, click the cogwheel.
-2. On the left, click "Filters"
+2. On the left, click "Filters".
-3. Enable "Custom"
+3. Scroll to the bottom and enable "Custom".
-4. *If prompted to allow user scripts*: Click the link to your browser's extension settings and toggle "Allow User Scripts"
+   *If prompted to allow user scripts*: Click the link to your browser's extension settings and toggle "Allow User Scripts".
 5. Now click on "Custom", and choose "Add Custom Filter".
 6. Paste https://raw.githubusercontent.com/TheRebeLiasOne/anti-khanmigo/refs/heads/main/anti-khanmigo-filter.txt and click "Next".
-7. Check the "Trusted" box if desired.
+7. Check the "Trusted" box if desired, then click "Add".
 8. You're Done!
 The filter should appear in the custom list.

-## Known Issues
-The "Tutor Me" button still appears when getting a quiz question incorrect.
-Clicking it does nothing, though.
+**To update:** open the extension popout then click the clockwise arrows at the top to check (it'll check for all enabled filters).
+If it's already checked, it may show as a green up arrow instead.
+AdGuard might not automatically install updates so it's important to check every once in a while.

+### AdBlock Plus
+1. Click on the extension and click the cogwheel (settings) icon in the popout.
+2. On the left of the page, choose "Advanced".
+3. Scroll down and click "Add Filter List by URL".
+4. Paste the link: https://raw.githubusercontent.com/TheRebeLiasOne/anti-khanmigo/refs/heads/main/anti-khanmigo-filter.txt, then choose "Add a Filter List".
+6. You're done!
+It should be in the list alongside the default filters.

+**To update:** Revisit the "Advanced" page and find the filter, then click the cogwheel (settings) icon next to the filter and choose "Update Now".